 Don’t put off talking with staff or caregivers at your loved one’s community, and, if possible, research hospice providers in advance, says Radulovic.
 Terminally ill residents and their families have a better chance of finding suitable hospice care if they seek providers sooner, rather than later.

 “Hospice is associated with imminent death, and it’s not accurate,” says Radulovic.
 “It’s well suited for the final months of life, not days.”

 Once a resident needs hospice, the assisted living community and interdisciplinary team work to create an organized care plan.
 This includes answering detailed questions, such as:

 Hospice care at assisted living facilities is covered by Medicare and most private health insurance plans.
 It provides what’s known as “comfort care,” or care that eases pain and alleviates discomfort when a patient’s illness is no longer responding to treatment.

-To qualify for Medicare’s benefit, a person must:
+To qualify for Medicare’s benefit, a person must meet the following requirements: